-Jumping between Windows RDP hosts, Linux SSH systems, and VM consoles gets messy fast.
-Remmina keeps those sessions in one place, and to install Remmina on Fedora you can use the distro package path or a sandboxed build.
+Jumping between Windows RDP hosts, Linux SSH systems, VNC desktops, and VM consoles gets messy fast.
+Remmina keeps those sessions in one GTK app, and to install Remmina on Fedora you can choose the Fedora package or the Flathub build.

 Install Remmina on Fedora Linux